Thebert98/ticket-tracker/README.md

 Ticket Tracker is a full-stack web application designed to streamline the process of managing helpdesk tickets.
 Built using React.js, Node.js, and Supabase, this application facilitates efficient ticket management in an office environment.
 Users can submit tickets detailing their issues, and admins can manage these tickets through a detailed admin panel.

 ## Features
+- **End User Functionality**:

-- **User Interface**: Simple forms for users to submit their issues, including fields for name, email, and a description of the problem.
+  - Submit support tickets with fields for name, email, and description of the problem.

-- **Admin Panel**: Admins can view all tickets with details such as ticket ID, status, requestor's name, and email.
-They can update the status of tickets, view more detailed information, and contact the requestor directly.
-- **No Authentication**: As this is a mock-up, there is no authentication mechanism in place.
+- **Admin Panel Functionality**:
+  - View a summary of submitted tickets, including status.
+  - Drill down into tickets for detailed view and response.
+  - Update the status of tickets to "new", "in progress", or "resolved".

 ### Features I Would Add